 Type of indicator Indicator/cluster Specific consideration/criteria Feasibility indicator group Indicator 5 (a): Number and percentage of directives for peacekeepers issued by heads of military components and standard operating procedures that include measures to protect women's and girls' human rights These indicators capture the adequacy of information provided to uniformed and civilian peacekeepers, as well as military and civilian police personnel.
 The indicators are interrelated, but refer to either peacekeepers or national security forces.
-Data should indicate types of measures included. С Output Indicator 5 (b): Number and percentage of military manuals, national security policy frameworks, codes of conduct and standard operating procedures/protocols of national security forces that include measures to protect women's and girls' human rights D Goal needs and issues of women and girls are and conflict prevention mechanisms and Output Indicator 6: Number and type of actions taken by the Security Council related to resolution 1325 (2000), including those that prevent and address violations of the human rights of women and girls in conflict-affected situations Actions to be considered include: call for report, request assessment, set up a specific mechanism, and mandate peacekeeping operations. С Output Indicator 7: Number and proportion of women in decision-making roles in relevant regional organizations involved in preventing conflict Data to be disaggregated by organization identified. b В a Incidence measures the number of cases of sexual violence that have occurred in a specific time period (in a specific population) relative to total size of the population at risk.
+Data should indicate types of measures included. С Output Indicator 5 (b): Number and percentage of military manuals, national security policy frameworks, codes of conduct and standard operating procedures/ protocols of national security forces that include measures to protect women's and girls' human rights D Goal Provisions addressing the specific needs and issues of women and girls are included in early warning systems and conflict prevention mechanisms and their implementation is monitored Output Indicator 6 : Number and type of actions taken by the Security Council related to resolution 1325 (2000), including those that prevent and address violations of the human rights of women and girls in conflict-affected situations Actions to be considered include: call for report, request assessment, set up a specific mechanism, and mandate peacekeeping operations. С Output Indicator 7 : Number and proportion of women in decision- making roles in relevant regional organizations involved in preventing conflict Data to be disaggregated by organization identified. b В a Incidence measures the number of cases of sexual violence that have occurred in a specific time period (in a specific population) relative to total size of the population at risk.
 This is distinct from both the number of cases reported in that period (which depends on victims officially reporting the crime) and prevalence (which measures the percentage of persons at risk in a particular population group who have been victims of sexual violence in their lifetime).
 It is also worth notice that, on 19 December 2006, the General Assembly adopted without a vote a resolution entitled "Intensification of efforts to eliminate all forms of violence against women" (resolution 61/143), in which it called for a set of possible indicators on violence against women to assist States in assessing the scope, prevalence and incidence of violence against women.
 As a consequence of that request, an Expert Group Meeting on indicators to measure violence against women was organized in October 2007.
 Technical development of this indicator should draw on this existing process.

-b Regional organizations identified can include: African Union; Association of Southeast Asian Nations; Caribbean Community; Commonwealth of Independent States; Commonwealth Secretariat; Community of Portuguese-speaking Countries; Council of Europe; Economic Community of Central African States; Economic Community of West African States; European Union; Intergovernmental Authority for Development; International Organization of la Francophonie; League of Arab States; North Atlantic Treaty Organization; Organization for Security and Cooperation in Europe; Organization of American States; Organization of the Islamic Conference;
+b Regional organizations identified can include: African Union; Association of Southeast Asian Nations; Caribbean Community; Commonwealth of Independent States; Commonwealth Secretariat; Community of Portuguese-speaking Countries; Council of Europe; Economic Community of Central African States; Economic Community of West African States; European Union; Intergovernmental Authority for Development; International Organization of la Francophonie; League of Arab States; North Atlantic Treaty Organization; Organization for Security and Cooperation in Europe; Organization of American States; Organization of the Islamic Conference; Pacific Islands Forum; Shanghai Cooperation Organization; South Asian Association for Regional Cooperation; Southern African Development Community.